Frequently Asked Questions

 - The twenty-four voters that evaluate the measure are randomly chosen, rather than self-selected or selected by anyone who has a stake in the outcome of the Review.
 Therefore, the panelists are not selected to ‘push an agenda.’

 - The panel is demographically balanced to fairly reflect the state electorate.

-- The review is facilitated by professional mediators who are trained to be neutral and have no personal stake in the outcome.
+- The Review is facilitated by professional moderators who are trained to be neutral and have no personal stake in the outcome.

 - During every stage of the Review, the process had been designed to eliminate the introduction of bias by moderators or staff.

-- Each day, and at the conclusion of the review, panelists evaluate the CIR process in terms of fairness and bias.
+- Each day, and at the conclusion of the Review, panelists evaluate the CIR process in terms of fairness and bias.
 The results of these evaluations are publicly reviewed each day in the process and included in the public report.
-The results of these evaluations from CIRs in 2008 and 2010 showed very high marks for fairness and lack of bias from all of the panelists and both of the initiative advocates.
+The results of these evaluations showed very high marks for fairness and lack of bias from all of the panelists and the initiative advocates.

 - Finally, the ‘Citizens’ Statements’ are written by the panelists themselves as an information resource for voters.